Learning a Deep Embedding Model for Zero-Shot Learning: Experiments

-\textbf{Model setting and training} \quad Unless otherwise specified, We use the Inception-V2~\cite{szegedy2015going, ioffe2015batch} as the CNN subnet of our model in all our experiments, the top pooling units are used for visual feature space with dimension $D=1,024$.
-The CNN subnet is pre-trained on ILSVRC 2012 1K classification without fine-tuning, same as the recent deep ZSL works~\cite{lei2015predicting, reed2016learning}.
+\textbf{Model setting and training} \quad Unless otherwise specified, We use the Inception-V2~\cite{szegedy2015going, ioffe2015batch} as the CNN subnet in the old and conventional setting, and ResNet101~\cite{he2016deep} for the GBU and generalised setting, taking the top pooling units as image embedding with dimension $D=1024$ and $2048$ respectively.
+The CNN subnet is pre-trained on ILSVRC 2012 1K classification without fine-tuning, the same as the recent deep ZSL works~\cite{lei2015predicting, reed2016learning}.
 For fair comparison with DeViSE~\cite{frome2013devise}, ConSE~\cite{norouzi2013zero} and AMP~\cite{fu2015zero} on ILSVRC 2010, we also use the Alexnet~\cite{krizhevsky2012imagenet} architecture and pretrain it from scratch using the 800 training classes.
 All input images are resized to $224 \times 224$.
 Fully connected layers of our model are initialised with random weights for all of our experiments.
 Adam~\cite{kingma2014adam} is used to optimise our model with a learning rate of 0.0001 and a minibatch size of 64.
 The model is implemented based on {\em Tensorflow}.

 \textbf{Parameter setting} \quad In the semantic encoding branch of our network, the output size of the first FC layer $M$ is set to 300 and 700 for AwA and CUB respectively when a single semantic space is used (see Fig.~\ref{fig:full_model}(a)).
 Specifically, we use one FC layer for ImageNet in our experiments.
 For multiple semantic space fusion, the multi-modal fusion layer output size is set to 900 (see Fig.~\ref{fig:full_model}(b)).
 When the semantic representation was encoded from descriptions for the CUB dataset, a bidirectional LSTM encoding subnet is employed (see Fig.~\ref{fig:full_model}(c)).
 We use the \verb|BasicLSTMCell| in {\em Tensorflow} as our RNN cell and employ ReLU as activation function.
 We set the input sequence length to 30; longer text inputs are cut off at this point and shorter ones are zero-padded.
 The word embedding size and the number of LSTM unit are both 512.
 Note that with this LSTM subnet, RMSprop is used in the place of Adam to optimise the whole network with a learning rate of 0.0001, a minibatch size of 64 and gradient clipped at 5.
 The loss weighting factor $\lambda$ in Eq.~(\ref{loss_function}) is searched by five-fold cross-validation.
 Specifically, 20\% of the seen classes in the training set are used to form a validation set.